HFST - Helsinki Finite-State Transducer Technology API version 3.3.14

 an ImplementationTypeNotAvailableException is thrown.

-The command 'make' will compile all the API and command line tools and 'install' will install them to /usr/local.
-If you would rather install in eg. your home directory, you can tell ./configure:
+will install them to /usr/local.
+If you would rather install in eg. your home directory,

 ./configure --prefix=${HOME}